 The remains of Bedford Falls on the RKO ranch were razed in the mid-1950s.
 There are only two surviving locations–the swimming pool in Beverly Hills High School and the Martini house in La Cañada Flintridge, California.

-Capra’s inspiration for Bedford Falls was reportedly Seneca Falls, a small town in New York (you can read about it in this interesting article: The Real Bedford Falls).
+Capra’s inspiration for Bedford Falls was reportedly Seneca Falls, a small town in New York.
 They have an annual “It’s a Wonderful Life” festival there every December.

 For the winter scenes, the special effects crew used 3,000 tons of shaved ice and created “chemical snow.”
 Until then, movies used cornflakes painted white, but they made so much noise when actors walked on them that the dialogue would have to be dubbed.

 The movie won an Academy Award for its snow.
 They really were special effects, too.
 It was filmed during a heat wave in California.

 Mary Hatch’s house, where George visits and angrily insists that he never wants to get married: